 Catherine Obreza Fetterman

-Jess is a teaching artist with experience helping individuals who have dementia, Alzheimer’s and other neurological disorders.
+Jess is an arts facilitator with experience helping individuals who have dementia, Alzheimer’s and other neurological disorders.
 She completed a Bachelor’s Degree at Houghton College (New York state) in Recreational Therapy and went on to work several years as an Activity Director at a nursing home in PA.
 Jess learned about my heart’s work of sharing joy through the arts because of her grandmother Belle who was one of my clients at a local nursing home.
 She knew she had found her heart’s vocation when she saw the immense joy people experienced from painting with others.
-She went on to receive additional training through national organizationsthe National Center for Creative Aging (NCCA).
+She went on to receive additional training through AWBA and the National Center for Creative Aging.
 Jess has a beautiful way of bringing out the best in people, and turning challenges into possibilities!

 Let’s connect, create, and celebrate with art, together!

-Click on “Join Us” to register for an upcoming class, or to get involved in helping us spread more beauty-filled seeds of joy as a volunteer or sponsor.
+Click on “Join Us” to register for a class, or to learn more about how you can help us as a volunteer or sponsor.